-Fine Art America is a popular site for many artists to use to sell their artwork.
+Fine Art America is a popular site for many artists to sell artwork.
 I have had my artwork on Fine Art America for a while and have discovered some pros and cons of selling my artwork on the Fine Art America website.

-Here is my detailed review of Fine Art America and the pros and cons that I see of putting your artwork up on their site to be sold.
+Here is my detailed review of Fine Art America and the pros and cons of putting your artwork up on their site to be sold.

 The Pros of Selling on Fine Art America Are:

 No Up Front Costs

 One of the biggest pros of selling on a site like Fine Art America is that you do not need to print, stock, or find a way to ship what you sell, as Fine Art America will do it all for you.

 Having to stock, ship, or manage the orders is a huge cost for many businesses, so this is an added benefit that you do not have to have these upfront costs on Red Bubble.

 Free To Join